The Importance of a Knowledge Sharing Culture (2023)

 - Where to save new additions, so information remains organized

-- Formatting guidelines for documents to ensure they’re consistent and simple to read (and creating templates for your staff to use can help streamline this process)
+- Formatting guidelines for documents to ensure they’re consistent and simple to read

 You can also teach your staff how to navigate the system using digital adoption software like Whatfix.
 With Whatfix, your staff can get in-app, step-by-step instructions on how to add their own resources and use the knowledge database effectively.